deKeijzer/KB-74-OPSCHALER/Personal_folders/Vector/portfolio.md

 ## Friday Presentations

-This is the list of the presentations we created until the moment (4-11-2018):
+This is the list of the presentations where I contributed either editing or presenting:

 [Week 1](https://prezi.com/p/28wycwuqqggc/#present): All the group edited this presentation.<br/>
 [Week 2](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/7-9-2018.pptx): presented by Víctor Gómez and me.<br/>